Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Introduction

-Risk scores are valuable predictive tools that, when implemented, can be utilised by clinicians with positive results, leading to better patient outcomes.
-Risk assessment measures for patient triage are often needed to optimise patient pathways and health monitoring across all levels of health care.
-However, most scores are defined for very specific conditions, such as heart disease, cardiovascular disease (CVD) or venous thromboembolism (VTE), to mention just a few.
-Others reflect factors such as risk of severe disease~\parencite{1,2}, clinical acuity~\parencite{3,4}, and long-term outcomes~\parencite{5,6}.
-For example, the Intermountain risk score~\parencite{intermountain} provides a complete / full blood count (CBC / FBC) risk score shown to be associated with bleeding and in-hospital mortality based on red blood cell size, originally used as an anaemia predictor~\parencite{13}, and is often reported in FBC/CBC panels.
+Risk scores are valuable predictive tools that, when implemented, can be used by clinicians with positive results, leading to better patient outcomes in precision medicine.
+Risk assessment measures for patient triage are often needed to optimise patient pathways and health monitoring across all levels of healthcare.

+However, most scores are defined for very specific conditions, such as heart disease, cardiovascular disease (CVD) or venous thromboembolism (VTE), to name just a few.
+Others reflect factors such as risk of severe disease~\cite{1,2}, clinical acuity~\cite{3,4}, and long-term outcomes~\cite{5,6}.

+For example, the Intermountain risk index~\cite{intermountain} provides a Complete Blood Count (CBC/FBC) risk index based on the size of red blood cells, shown to be associated with bleeding and in-hospital mortality.
+Originally used as an anaemia predictor~\cite{13}, it is often reported in FBC/CBC panels.

+As precision healthcare and digital medicine continue to advance, these risk scores will likely integrate more advanced data-driven approaches to improve prediction accuracy and ensure relevance across a broad spectrum of clinical conditions.